-If you’re self-employed or are a small business owner, you should consider taking out a professional indemnity policy.
-We can help you find the protection that suits you and your business needs, and compare deals to help you find a great deal.
+If you're self-employed or a small-business owner, you should think about taking out a professional indemnity policy.
+We can help you find the protection that suits you and your business needs, and compare deals to help you find a great one.

 What is professional indemnity insurance?

 Professional indemnity insurance, sometimes referred to as PI insurance, is a form of protection against compensation owed to a client.
 Compensation can vary significantly, based on the type of claim that’s awarded as well as the severity of the individual circumstance.
 A professional indemnity policy will allow you to recover losses from compensation claims, reducing the financial impact to your business.

 What does professional indemnity insurance cover?

 You may receive cover for causing a financial loss, or reputational damage, to a customer for:

-- Breach of contract, confidentiality or copyright – this includes sharing information without authorisation, or infringing any copyrighted material, trademarks or intellectual property
+- Breach of confidentiality – this includes sharing information without permission, or infringing any copyrighted material, trademarks or intellectual property rights

-- Causing financial loss through negligence – this may be through a mistake on your part, or incorrect information or advice provided to a customer.
-This may also include your client overrunning on their budget and making a compensation claim against you.
+- Professional negligence – this may be through a mistake on your part, or incorrect information or advice provided to a customer that loses them money.
+It may also include your client overrunning on their budget and making a compensation claim against you

 - Acts of defamation – such as libellous or slanderous statements made about a customer/client